The

 - enrolment policies and procedures supported by enrolment forms

-- an approved Kindy uplift plan.
+- an approved Kindy Uplift plan.

 Each approved provider (individual or multiple services) must acquit this funding at the end of each calendar year.
 This acquittal must be submitted through QGrants on or before 28 January of the following calendar year.